-This easy and delicious recipe for cheese tortellini with browned butter and balsamic glaze is a delicious quick dinner perfect for any occasion.
-Make this cheese tortellini recipe for family, guests or anytime you want a delicious quick dinner.
-The cheese tortellini sauce is so delicious too and even simpler to make.
+This easy and delicious recipe for brown butter tortellini with sage and a balsamic glaze is a delicious quick dinner perfect for any occasion.
+Make this easy recipe for family, guests or anytime you want a delicious quick dinner.
+The butter sauce for the tortellini is so easy to make and really delicious.

-These women taught me this wonderfully simple cheese tortellini recipe and my authentic bolognese recipe.
+These women taught me this wonderfully simple cheese tortellini recipe and my rigatoni bolognese recipe.

-This cheese tortellini recipe uses refrigerated tortellini but you can use frozen as well.
+This cheese tortellini pasta recipe uses refrigerated tortellini but you can use frozen as well.

 Why I love this recipe

 If you have not worked with browned butter recipes, browning butter is so easy to do and it has the most delicious nutty flavor.
-I use browned butter for my cheese ravioli recipe and I even add it to sweets like with my apple galette with brown butter frosting.
+I use browned butter for my ravioli with asparagus recipe and I even add it to sweets like with my apple galette with brown butter frosting.

-The other thing that makes this the best tortellini sauce is the balsamic glaze that is drizzled over the top when serving.
+The other thing that makes this cheese tortellini so amazing is the balsamic reduction that is drizzled over the top when serving.
 Reducing balsamic really sweetens it and that sweetness combined with the nutty flavors of the browned butter are the perfect match.

-The entire recipe including this tortellini sauce, is ready in 30 minutes.
+The entire recipe including this homemade sauce for tortellini is ready in 30 minutes.

 You can find the exact recipe quantities in the recipe card at the bottom.